UAE first GCC country to reduce legal driving age to 17; which countries have the youngest drivers?

-Most nations around the world have age limits varying from 15 to 18, but some can obtain a licence at 14 in a few countries, although with supervision
+In most nations around the world, age limits vary from 15 to 18, but some can obtain a licence at 14 (albeit with supervision)

 Image used for illustrative purpose.
 Photo: File